hdkslax/notes/371/1_Data_Communications_and_Networking.md

 ###### Store and Forward node

+* a router or a host running routing software.
+* As each packet arrives,
+  * the header arrives, that tell us where the packet wants to go.
+  * then the rest of the packets arrives.
+  * after processing, then the router has to think about where to send it, the forwarding.
+  * notice that we have to store the whole packet before forward it, because we need to make sure that all the data has arrived and not corrupt.
+    * it needs to be stored because we can't finish calculating whether the packet is corrupted until we have the whole packet.
+  * once we done that, we've done the routing.
+Then we can forward the packet to next host.
 * A network node that
   * receives and stores incoming packets.
   * checks incoming packets for bit level errors